 Chris’ areas of interest are quality, risk management and investigations.
 Chris is an experienced health assessor particularly in the National Safety and Quality Standards, National Mental Health Standards, the Diagnostic Imaging Accreditation Scheme (DIAS), the Attendant Care Industry Standards and has worked with human services organisations for the assessment to the NSW Disability Services Standards, National Standards for Disability Services and ISO 9001.

 Christine has a high customer service focus and is dedicated to supporting HDAA clients by actively listening, responding and anticipating queries and concerns with respect, empathy and patience.

 Christine holds a Cert III in Business and has extensive experience in Administration Support, eLearning Development, Training and Quality Coordination.
-She also has a background in participating in and coordinating Internal Audits
+She also has a background in participating in and coordinating Internal Audits in the product sector.

 David Hamer – Managing Director